peds24/cse134b-hw5-personal-website/README.md

 - changed toggle from light to dark from two buttons into a toggle/sliding switch for clearer indication of active theme (light/dark)
 - Removed multiple accent colors per current theme.
 Decreases cognitiveload for user to set custom accent colors for each theme

+2. Dyanmic JavaScript options
+- Added page defaults that dont require javascript to be enabled such as the no-js contact form and the project section that does not include custom elements.

+3. Adjusted media queries
+- Finalized media queries for all pages that adapt properly two 3 device types: phone tablet and desktop.